 Portion Guide for Proteins

 Protein is usually the centerpiece of the meal, so the portion depends on how you’re using it.
-When it’s the main part of the dish, you’ll naturally want a bit more.
-If it’s part of a soup, stir-fry, or pasta, you can use less since other ingredients fill out the meal.
+When it’s the star of the dish, you’ll want a bit more.
+When it’s folded into a soup, stir-fry, or pasta, you can use less since other ingredients help fill out the meal.

 | Ingredient (raw) | Portion Per Person | Portion for Two |